1998 All-Ireland Senior Camogie Championship

 The 1998 All-Ireland Senior Camogie Championship—known as the Bórd na Gaeilge All-Ireland Senior Camogie Championship for sponsorship reasons—was the high point of the 1998 season and the first All-Ireland Camogie Final to be televised live.
 The championship was won by Cork who defeated Galway by a four-point margin in the final.
 The match attracted an attendance of 10,436, a then record for the sport of camogie.

 Semi-finals

 Newly returned to senior ranks, Tipperary had a surprise 3-11 to 3-10 victory over Kilkenny through goals from Noelle Kennedy, Deirdre Hughes and Eimear McDonnell.
-They played Galway in the All Ireland semi-final without their star forward, Deirdre Hughes, while Galway played without Sharon Glynn.
+They played Galway in the All Ireland semi-final without their star forward, Deidre Hughes, while Galway played without Sharon Glynn.
 A long free by Colette Nevin to Anne Forde who scored a goal followed by two Galway points to secure a three-point win.
-Sinéad O'Callaghan and Irene O'Keeffe scored goals for Cork in their 2-15 to 1-9 victory over Clare in the second semi-final.
+Sinéad O'Callaghan and Irne O'Keeffe scored goals for Cork in their 2-15 to 1-9 victory over Clare in the second semi-final.